Quick Facts

 Superior Thyroid Artery

-The superior thyroid artery is the first branch of the external carotid artery.
+The superior thyroid artery is the first branch of the external carotid artery, near the bifurcation of the common carotid artery.